Start Building Your AI Agents in Minutes!

 Predictive Analysis: What Could Happen?

 Predictive analysis uses historical data and statistical models to forecast future trends and outcomes.
-It’s about answering the question: “What’s likely to happen next?”
+It answers the question: “What’s likely to happen next?”
 A financial institution might use predictive analysis to estimate the probability of loan defaults based on various economic indicators and customer data.

 Prescriptive Analysis: What Should We Do?